Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

-Learning how to read is an important skill that you can teach your child.
+Learning to read books is an important skill that you can teach your child.
 It can be a whole lot of fun, and it needn’t be complicated.

-How you go about it can make a huge difference, so here’s a guide that will make it easy on you and your child.
+How you go about it will make a huge difference, so here’s a guide that will make it easy on you and your child.

 How to begin: Going from zero to rudimentary reading skills